YohannesTz/AnarchistCookbook/README.md

 # AnarchistCookbook
 Many dangerous and illegall stuff.

-# Notice
+# Legal Disclaimer
-This repo contains things that are illegall and dangerous. i will not take any responsibility of the damage you make by the contents provided.
+This repo contains things that are illegall and dangerous.

+No warranties, promises and/or representations of any kind, expressed or implied, are given as to the nature, standard, accuracy or otherwise of the information provided in this repo nor to the suitability or otherwise of the information to your particular circumstances.

+I shall not be liable for any loss or damage of whatever nature (direct, indirect, consequential, or other) whether arising in contract, tort or otherwise, which may arise as a result of your use of (or inability to use) this website, or from your use of (or failure to use) the information on this repo.
+I cannot and do not take responsibility for the collection or use of personal data from any third party site.
+In addition, I will not accept responsibility for the accuracy of third party advertisements.

 # MIT License (MIT)